Frankly 3a Review 2025: Pros & Cons

 First, if we look at the fees, Frankly is slightly more expensive than Finpension.
 Indeed, it has a TER of 0.47%, while Finpension’s fee is 0.39%.
 This difference is significant and could make a difference over the long term.

-With Finpension 3a, you can invest up to 99% in stocks but only 95% with Frankly.
-4% more invested in stocks could make a significant difference in the long term.
+With Finpension 3a, you can invest up to 99% in stocks, but only 95% with Frankly.
+Investing 4% more in stocks could make a significant difference in the long term.

-From a usability point of view, Fnpension 3a has a slight advantage since they also offer a web application, not just a mobile app.
+From a usability standpoint, Finpension 3a has a slight advantage since it also offers a web application, not just a mobile app.
 It is good for people like me who are not fond of mobile phones.

 The most significant difference between these two third pillar accounts is in currency hedging.
 Finpension 3a does not force you to hedge many of your foreign assets.
 With Frankly 3a, you will have a minimum of 70% of your portfolio in CHF with currency hedging.